JashanpreetSingh-dev/Project-Z/README.md

 ## 3. Product Definition

 **What we are building:**
-A **voice-based AI receptionist** that answers phone calls and provides accurate responses by **searching structured auto shop data**, with full business control and privacy-first design.
+Akseli, a **voice-based AI receptionist** for auto repair shops, that answers phone calls and provides accurate responses by **searching structured shop data**, with full business control and privacy-first design.

 **What we are NOT building:**